When I first found out I was pregnant one of the first things I began researching was about all of the prenatal tests and procedures.

 One of the tests that I researched was the pregnancy glucose screening test.
 I wanted to find natural alternatives to glucose drink that’s required for the test.

 At first, I researched online and found that many women just consume 50 grams of sugar as a natural alternative to the pre-made glucose drink called glucola.
-Then they take the glucose blood just as they would when you drink the glucola.
+Then they take the glucose blood test just as they would when you drink the glucola.

 My OB, who actually delivered me when I was born, said that I can have anything with 50 grams of sugar an hour before the test instead of drinking the gluocla.
 He said that if it was him, he would just have a fruit smoothie containing 50 grams of sugar for the test.